 The seductive power of the unmediated in vivo, in situ video record of the lived experience transmitted in real time and raw is tremendous.
 And yet, it cannot stand in for the actual experience of being there, nor does it convey the full complexity of the political subjectivities being formed.
 Thus, as spectators, we can only be prognostic or speculative in sketching the contours of these new political subjectivities.
 Being there, standing in Tahrir, in the processional marches on Alexandria’s seaside corniche, or hemmed in a street in Homs, Harasta, Douma or Idlib in Syria, is first and foremost a physical experience.
-The crucible of this reclaiming of political agency, re-articulation of the civic self and forging of a new body politic, is the body.
-In socially conservative societies like Egypt and Syria, where the organized and outspoken political opposition force to despotic regimes was political Islam, ideologies that abnegate, demonize and police the body, this new political subjectivity promises to coalesce, come into being and engage with the religiopolitical in unexpected and interesting ways.
+The crucible of this reclaiming of political → agency, re-articulation of the civic self and forging of a new body politic, is the body.
+In socially conservative societies like Egypt and Syria, where the organised and outspoken political opposition to despotic regimes was political Islam, ideologies that abnegate, demonise and police the body, this new political subjectivity promises to coalesce, come into being and engage with the religiopolitical in unexpected and interesting ways.

-In the first two years of the insurgency in Syria, the centrality of the body in the daily chronicles of street protests was obvious, specifically in one of the most surprising features of the insurgency, namely, the dancing.
-Invariably, in freezing cold and excruciating heat, at night and during the day, and even in some funeral processions, insurgents dance the dabkeh, a countryside folk tradition, common to the Levant in myriad varieties, performed as a celebration.
+In the first two years of the insurgency in Syria, the centrality of the body in the daily chronicles of street protests was obvious, specifically in one of the most surprising features of the insurgency, namely, dancing.
+Invariably, in freezing cold and excruciating heat, at night and during the day, and even in some funeral processions, insurgents dance the dabkeh, a countryside folk tradition, and common to the Levant in myriad varieties, performed as a celebration.
 In its miraculously steadfast and tireless commitment to reject indulging the regime’s language of violence and terror, these creative strategies contributed to forging the new civic engagement and political subjectivity.